 CARE for Teachers is also offered through a five-day, annual summer retreat at the Garrison Institute which attracts educators from across the US and around the world.

-Click here for more information on this year’s retreat.
+Click here for more information on the next annual retreat.

 With today’s high levels of stress and burnout among teachers, districts are looking for science-tested ways to support their teaching staff.
 The CARE professional development program is proving to be an effective solution.
 A series of rigorous Federally funded studies has examined the impacts of CARE on teacher, classroom and student outcomes.
 The results of this research have been published in 5 peer-reviewed journal articles.
 Consistently, research has found that CARE significantly improves well-being and reduces stress among teachers who participated in CARE compared to those randomly assigned to a control group.